Summary of outcomes

 - A modernized Committee on Agriculture Trade, which will provide a forum for Parties to address issues and trade barriers; and,

 - Obligations for agricultural biotechnology that will increase innovation, transparency and predictability.

-- New market access for the U.S. in the form of tariff rate quotas for dairy, poultry and egg products;
+- Provide new market access for the U.S. in the form of tariff rate quotas for dairy, poultry and egg products;

-- Establish a mechanism to monitor export of skim milk powder, milk protein concentrates, and infant formula.
+- Establish a mechanism to monitor exports of skim milk powder, milk protein concentrates and infant formula.
 These products will be subject to surcharges if exports exceed an agreed threshold.